 The reality is that needing to replace both tires would be a financial catastrophe for most families.

 I felt incredibly fortunate that for me it was simply an inconvenience thanks to having an emergency fund.
 In fact, our emergency fund was there for exactly this type of unexpected event.

 Growing up in poverty, this type of repair would have likely cost my mom more money than she had.
 So it would have meant not getting it fixed until a couple of more paychecks arrived.
 But without having a car to get to work, she would have lost her job.
 It wouldn’t be a stretch to say it would have resulted in missing a month or two of rent payments.

 This highlights why having an emergency fund is so critical.
 Today, I am going to explain what emergency funds are, how they work, how to create one, and how to use it to protect your family from a financial emergency.

 What Is An Emergency Fund?

-Some people think of their emergency fund as a minimum balance or a floor for their savings, which they don’t allow themselves to dip below (unless it’s a last resort).
-In this post, we will dig into which types of accounts are great for this, and how much you should save, but first, let’s discuss why you even need one.
+Some people think of their emergency fund as a minimum balance or a floor for their savings accounts, which they don’t allow themselves to dip below (unless it’s a last resort).
+I will dig into which types of accounts are great for this, and how much you should save, but first, let’s discuss why you even need one.
 Isn’t a credit card a good enough back-up source for cash?
 No!